-Meet my son Aidan, a Zoomer who just turned 16, and recently entered his sophomore year in high school last Fall, 2020.
+Meet my son Aidan, a Zoomer who will graduate from high school in 2023.
 Now of course I’m biased, but I think the kid’s a bit of a prodigy, just like his old man.
-He must be wicked smart because he aces his classes despite never studying enough as far as I’m concerned.
+He must be wicked smart because he aces his classes despite not studying enough as far as I’m concerned.
 I’m also impressed with his broad range of interests.
 He’s a Star Wars geek but also works out with me almost every day.
 The boy does love his video games but is also a certified lifeguard.
-He’s on the swim and water polo teams but also loves to solve complex math problems.
+He’s on the water polo team but also loves to solve complex math problems.
 He’s also on the board of his school’s Model UN club.
 He’s loyal and dedicated to a really cool group of friends.
 He can be a bit moody, but then again, that’s synonymous with being a teenager.
-Not surprisingly, the boy loves a good debate, which was the genesis of our Podcast.
+Not surprisingly, the boy loves a good debate, which was the genesis of his Podcast.
 Depite all his great qualities, as you’ll hear, I still kick his butt most of the time when we get into a heated argument.
 Most importantly, Aidan is kind, generous, funny, sensitive, confident, full of integrity, and his smile lights up a room.
 I love him dearly, and there’s nothing in my life I’m more proud of than being his father.

 Meet my dad, Ash, a Gen-X’er who recently turned old every year for as long as I can remember.
 My dad has been massively successful throughout his life, but he’s modest and down to earth.
 He keeps it real.
 What you see is what you get with him.
 I love to hang out with him, and all my friends think he’s super cool.
 His life resume is as eclectic as it is impressive, and somehow, he manages to juggle a ridiculous amount of stuff in his life.
 He’s been an executive at some of the most prestigious companies in the world (he’s currently a CMO); he sits on multiple Boards, he’s a Clinical Psychologist; he wrote a book on Happiness; he manages his men’s basketball league; he works out regularly; he does this podcast with me; and still manages to rub my mom’s feet on the couch almost every night.
 Most importantly, he pushes me to be a better person, preaches for me to have a growth mindset, and constantly reminds me that it all comes down to my character.